zy963/12740-CO-dect/index.md

 - Temperature and humidity sensor
-Temperature focusing on determining the engine on/off status
+Temperature focusing on determining the engine on/off status.
-Humidity focusing on determining the CO concentration level: CO concentration is dangerous so that we will assume the humidity has positive linear relationship with CO concentration
+Humidity focusing on determining the CO concentration level: Out of safety concerns, we will measure humidity instead of CO.

 - 2 Lights
 1 will keep lighting if the circuit is working properly: Lighting while temperature and humidity sensor is working.
-2 will keep lighting once the humidity(CO concentration) above certain threshold
+2 will keep lighting once the humidity(CO concentration) above certain threshold.

-- Data will be stored in a .npy file, which can be imported on other device by using Python 3 In our circuit, we will use light to reflect the CO concentration timely
+- Data will be stored in a .npy file, which can be imported on other device by using Python 3.

-- <u>**Motion sensor is malfunctioning**</u>
-Only receive True input, still working on debugging Borrow the other motion sensor from other group to check whether or not the code has potential problem
+In our circuit, we will use light to reflect the CO concentration timely.

+- Report Section
+Introduction, Motivation and Goal first draft has been finished.
+Waiting for experiments and results to make adjustment on these sections.

 #### Problems Encountered

-- Articulate the problems you have encountered
-- This section is of the most importance in the progress report.
-It not only give the TA information on what help you may need, and also encourages you to think deeper about your problems.
+- PIR Motion sensor malfunctioning
+Always returns "True" values, even there is no motion in detection area.
+Borrwed one more sensor to check if it is hardware problem or coding problem.

 #### Future Plan

-- Describe what you plan to do in the next two weeks
+- Things have to be done by 10/10/2021
+1. Making sure motion sensor will online with correct values return
+1. Finish Methodology first draft based on our circuit setup and project goal
+1. Collecting data to generate continuous plot of temperature to show different situations(i.e. Engine on/off, CO concentration in safe/warning level)
+1. First draft of presentation slides based on report
+- Things have tobe done by 10/12
+1. Demo (5 minutes)

 ---

 ### Methodology